Welcome to the Recruitment Policy Options Tooling Reference Guide!

 This is an anonymous recruitment policy, unless you explicitly collect identifying data or use identifying participant IDs

 This recruitment policy provides a link where participants have to log in using a text string as an ID.
-This text string is not controlled, so they can log in with anything.
-If anonymous recruitment is important for your study, ensure your participants do not choose an identifying text string, or use a different recruitment policy.
+This text string is not controlled, so they can log in with anything - potentially, this could be an identifying text string, which could compromise anonymity, or the same ID as another participant, which would cause issues with recording their data.
+For these reasons, as the name suggests, we do not recommend using the Pilot recruitment policy for anything but piloting your study, using known IDs that you control.

 We often use this policy for testing by using names like Test1, Test2, TestN!
 We also use it for piloting on team members, with us each using our initials.

 Similar to the Simple link, the link can be distributed by any means.
-The additional benefit is the ability to identify participants later on, allow participants to resume where they left off.
+The additional benefit is the ability to identify participants later on, and allowing participants to resume where they left off.

 Testing your experiment using the Pilot recruitment policy requires you to set a Recruitment Target and assign tokens to your experiment in the same way as all other recruitment policies.
 You can read some more information about piloting experiments in our From Creation to Launch guide.